Muckhart: Muckhart Mill Farmhouse

 Adjacent to the mill lies Muckhart Mill Farmhouse, a category B listed property described as a house of "single-storey and attic with swept dormers dated (17)80; later wooden porch: steading single-storey, partly with loft, pantiled and white-washed".

 Muckhart Mill was a children's holiday home and the owners often get visitors who used to stay here over the summer, riding ponies and swimming in the river.

 YouTube has some old film footage from the 1960s of the Forth Valley Pony club and other clips which contain shots of The Mill.

+The names of the ponies are still left in chalk above their boxes, Danny, Mr Carter and Pepper.